 This time out, Po (Black) reunites with his biological father (Cranston) and travels with him to join other pandas at a secret sanctuary, where he’s arranged to be married to Mei Mei (Hudson).
 But Po doesn’t fit in, and to make matters worse, he and his cohorts soon find themselves battling an evil spirit terrorizing all of China.

-Finest Hours opened to roughly $10.1 million from 3,143 locations, a disappointing start considering it cost $70 million to produce.
-The Disney movie, which earned an A- CinemaScore, came in No. 3 behind Panda 3 and Fox and New Regency's The Revenant, which remains a potent player in its sixth weekend.
+Finest Hours, earning an A- CinemaScore, will come in No. 3 after Panda 3 and Fox and New Regency’s The Revenant, which remains a potent player in its sixth weekend.

-Directed by Craig Gillespie, Finest Hours recounts the real-life story of the Coast Guard's heroic efforts in 1952 to save the crew of two oil tankers sheared in two during a fierce storm off Cape Cod.
-Ben Foster, Holliday Grainger, John Ortiz and Eric Bana also star in the film, which had trouble luring younger moviegoers; 60 percent of ticket buyers were over the age of 35, including 31 percent over the age of 50.
+Directed by Craig Gillespie, Finest Hours recounts the real-life story of the Coast Guard’s heroic efforts to save the crew of two oil tankers sheared in two during a fierce storm off Cape Cod in 1952.
+Ben Foster, Holliday Grainger, John Ortiz and Eric Bana also star in the film, which had trouble gaining traction in prerelease tracking.

-Fifty Shades of Black, spoofing Fifty Shades of Grey, came in No. 9 with an estimated $6.2 million from 2,075 theaters after earning a C CinemaScore.
+Fifty Shades of Black, spoofing Fifty Shades of Grey, is also opening in the U.S., where it’s looking to come in No. 10 with a $6 million weekend, behind expectations.
+On Friday, the movie grossed an estimated $2.2 million from 2,075 theaters after earning a C CinemaScore.
 The good news: The parody cost a modest $5 million to make.

-Gavin O'Connor's Jane Got a Gun, starring Portman opposite Joel Edgerton and Ewan McGregor, found itself quickly run out of town.
-The $25 million film has a much smaller footprint than the other new movies, playing in just 1,210 theaters, but it grossed a dismal $830,000 — by far the worst showing of Portman's career.
+The weekend’s fourth new offering is Gavin O’Connor’s Jane Got a Gun, the long-delayed Western starring Natalie Portman, Joel Edgerton and Ewan McGregor, is getting quickly run out of town.
+The $25 million film has a much smaller footprint than the other new movies, playing in just 1,210 theaters, but is looking at a dismal start of $831,000 — by far the worst showing of Portman’s career.

-Back on the top 10 chart, Alejandro G. Inarritu's awards frontrunner The Revenant, starring Leonardo DiCaprio, came in No. 2 with $12.4 million for a domestic total of $138.2 million.
-The frontier epic also continued to impress overseas with $24.3 million for a foreign tally of $136.6 million and a global cume of $274.8 million.
+Back on the top 10 chart, Alejandro G. Inarritu’s awards frontrunner The Revenant, starring Leonardo DiCaprio, will come in No. 2 with an estimated $11.7 million for a domestic total of $137.5 million through Sunday.

-Disney and Lucasfilm's Star Wars: The Force Awakens came in No. 4 with an estimated $10.8 million as it approaches the $900 million mark in North America and $2 billion globally.
-The movie's domestic total through Sunday is $895.4 million; worldwide, its cume is $1.983 billion.
+Disney and Lucasfilm’s Star Wars: The Force Awakens will place No. 4 with an estimated $9.5 million as it approaches the $900 million mark in North America.
+The movie’s domestic total through Sunday is projected to be $894 million.